 For more information about participating in a clinical trial, please visit our Taking Part page.

 We are also funding several observational studies, including the largest natural history study for Duchenne muscular dystrophy, named NorthStar.

 In the past we have funded a clinical trial to test a new drug for people with McArdle’s disease as well as a clinical trial that looked into the long-term benefit of Vitamin C for people with Charcot-Marie-Tooth disease.

 In addition to the studies funded directly through our research programme, we provide administrative and managerial support for the setting up of clinical trials.
 These include clinical trial co-ordinators, who help with the setting up and running of clinical studies at a particular centre.
 They are responsible for ensuring that the research takes place within regulatory guidelines as well as the specifications outlined in the trial protocol.
-Muscular Dystrophy UK currently funds two clinical trial co-ordinators at the muscle centres in Newcastle and London.
+Muscular Dystrophy UK currently funds clinical trial co-ordinators at the muscle centres in Newcastle, London and Oxford.